urakubo/Dojo-standalone/README.md

 ## Resolved problems:

 180817) Solved.
 Asyncio now stops.
+It fully works on Python3.5.

 It nearly works on Python3.5.
 But I do not know how to stop tornado.web.Application under asyncio.set_event_loop that is required by Python3 (tornado is provided in: DojoStandalone.py, stop signals are sent by wxMain/wxFileIO.py [TerminateDojo] and Filesystem/SaveChanges.py ).